brickops/databricks-botops-course/README.md

 For the dataops code, we use the [brickops](https://github.com/brickops/brickops) package from Pypi, to enable a versioned pipeline deployment and way of working.
 The main logic is under [dataops/deploy](https://github.com/brickops/brickops/blob/main/brickops/dataops/deploy/autojob.py).

-## Reusing the structure and dataops libs
+## Reusing the structure and libs

-The structure and brickops libs can be used in your own projects, by forking the repo or copying the content and adapting it.
+The structure and brickops libs can be used in your own projects, by installing the pypi package `brickops`, forking the repo and copying the content and adapting it.

 ## Course